Wilsonruan/2-Responsive-Portfolio/README.md

 # 2-Responsive-Portfolio

 Responsive Portfolio is a practice website for utilizing Bootstrap components and grid systems.
+This website is a biography of myself.

 ## NavBar